scrapy/scrapy/docs/topics/jobs.rst

 info.json
 ---------

 The info.json file is written by `queuelib <https://github.com/scrapy/queuelib>`_ and contains some metadata about the queue files in that directory.
-This file is only written when if the queue is closed cleanly.
+This file is only written if the queue is closed cleanly.

 Example::